-Mixing REST, messaging and Webhooks could be a little tricky, but in this case they used Solace’s REST capabilities to simplify this integration.
+Mixing REST, messaging and Webhooks to maximize microservices could be a little tricky, but in this case they used Solace’s REST capabilities to simplify this integration.
 The UI sent a REST request to the validation and enrichment service, which passed the request on to the CRM/ERP system.

 The obvious question in such a simple use case is “Why use messaging instead of point to point REST?”

 My colleague Jonathan Schabowsky did a great job explaining why, but I’ll summarize in my own words:

 All of this makes it much easier to add a new service that listens to existing data streams – you simply attach a subscriber!
 If you need persistence, add a queue and subscribe the queue to the topic.
 The existing stream doesn’t even need to know the new service is using the data: true application decoupling.

 If you were to use a typical messaging system, perhaps using AMQP, you might end up with an architecture like this:

 This gives you the messaging advantages we discussed, and uses open APIs, which is good, but at the cost of complexity.
 In addition, we have a serial path from the UI through the node enrichment layer to the broker.

 Serial paths are bad because they add fragility and risk – if just one microservice breaks or slows down, the whole path and customer-facing process is affected.

 With a message router that accepts REST directly, you can make the incoming path event-driven, enabling greater decoupling and flexibility.